-7,674,801 Warrants 7,094,282 Common Shares

-7,799,801 Common Shares Issuable Upon Exercise of Warrants and Options
+7,674,801 Warrants 7,094,282 Common Shares 7,799,801 Common Shares Issuable Upon Exercise of Warrants and Options

 We are offering the holders of all of our common share purchase warrants that expire on October 31, 2010 the opportunity to exercise their warrants at a discounted exercise price for a limited period of time.
-Until 5:00 p.m.
-New York Standard Time on , 2010 (the "discount offer expiration time"), we will allow the warrants to be exercised at an exercise price of \$1.818 per share.
+Until 11:59 p.m.
+New York Time on , 2010 (the "discount offer expiration time"), we will allow the warrants to be exercised at an exercise price of \$1.818 per share.
 This represents a discount of \$0.182 per share from the regular exercise price of \$2.00 per share.
-In this prospectus, the term "discount offer" means the opportunity of warrant holders to exercise their warrants at the discount of \$0.182 per share.
-After the discount offer expires, warrant holders who continue to hold warrants will be able to exercise their remaining warrants at the regular exercise price of \$1,2010.
+In this prospectus, the term "discount offer" means the opportunity of warrant holders to exercise their warrants at the discounted price of \$1.818 per share.
+After the discount offer expires, warrant holders who continue to hold warrants will be able to exercise their remaining warrants at the regular exer cise price of \$2.00 per share until the warrants expire on October 31, 2010.

 The common shares are quoted on the NYSE Amex under the symbol BTIM, and the warrants are quoted on the NYSE Amex under the symbol BTIM.WS.
-The closing price of the common shares on the NYSE Amex on May 11, 2010 was \$7.70, and the closing price of the warrants on the NYSE Amex on May 11, 2010 was \$5.69.
+The closing price of the common shares on the NYSE Amex on May 27, 2010 was \$6.43, and the closing price of the warrants on the NYSE Amex on May 27, 2010 was \$4.30.

 The warrants that are subject to the discount offer include 6,850,152 warrants that we issued in connection with our subscription rights offers that were completed during January 2004 and December 2005, and 724,649 warrants that we issued in private transactions.
-The 7,574,801 common shares issuable upon the exercise of the warrants are also included in this prospectus.
+The 7,574,801 common shares issuable upon the exercise of those warrants are also included in this prospectus.

-Some of the warrants that are subject to the discount offer are held by certain selling security holders, as discussed elsewhere in this prospectus.
-This prospectus also relates to outstanding common shares and options, and the common shares that may be issued upon the exercise of the options, held by some of the selling security holders.
-In addition, this prospectus relates to another warrant, and 100,000 common shares that may be issued upon the exercise of the varrant at an exercise price of \$0.68 per share, held by a non-profit organization (the "ILC Warrant").
-References in this prospectus to the warrants exclude the ILC Warrant, which will not be listed on a national securities exchange, is not expected to be traded in the over-the-counter market, and is not subject to the discount offer described in this prospectus.
-We will receive the exercise price of the warrant, and the options when those securities are exercised.
-However, all of the net proceeds from the sale of common shares, warrants, and ILC Warrant by the selling security holders will belong to the selling security holders and not to us.
+Of the 7,574,801 warrants that are subject to the discount offer, 3,836,997 warrants are held by certain selling security holders, as discussed elsewhere in this prospectus, and 3,737,804 warrants are held by public warrant holders.
+This prospectus also relates to 7,094,282 outstanding common shares and 125,000 options, and the common shares that may be issued upon the exercise of the options, held by some of the selling security holders.
+In addition, this prospectus relates to other warrants, and 100,000 common shares that may be issued upon the exercise of those warrants at an exercise price of \$0.68 per share, held by a non-profit organization (the "ILC Warrants").
+References in this prospectus to the warrants exclude the ILC Warrants.
+The ILC Warrants will not be listed on a national securi ties exchange, are not expected to be traded in the over-the-counter market, and are not subject to the discount offer described in this prospectus.
+We will receive the exercise price of the warrants, the ILC Warrants are not subject to the selling security holders and not to us.